francesconatali/gendraw/README.md

 - Inpainting: Fills in missing or removed parts of an image based on the surrounding context.
 - Outpainting: Expands the edges of an image to create a larger canvas, continuing the original image's style and content.

-In the context of Gen Draw, due to the minimalistic and 'sketchy' nature of an image drawn on an HTML canvas, I opted for "Inpainting".
+In the context of Gen Draw, due to the minimalistic and 'sketchy' nature of an image drawn on HTML canvas, I opted for "Inpainting".
 You can see this on line 24 in stablehordeAPI.js:  `source_processing: "inpainting"`.

 I hope you'll enjoy using Gen Draw, and if you fork it and improve it, let me know! 🙋